openactive/stripe-extension/header.md

 ### Test Interface Action

-Test interface actions are defined to simulate user interactions that would ordinarily be performed via on the frontend via Stripe Elements.
+Test interface actions are defined to simulate user interactions that would ordinarily be performed on the frontend via Stripe Elements.

 #### `stripe:ConfirmPaymentIntentSimulateAction`
 This test action simulates the authorisation of a card by confirming the Payment Intent.
 This is useful for test code that uses [Stripe Test Mode](https://stripe.com/docs/test-mode) to test paid booking on the backend without requiring a frontend instance of Stripe Elements to authorise the card.